 Sadly, Alonzo died during the long journey to ‘the other side of the world’.
 Did the Warren siblings back home know that only one of the brothers reached Tasmania?

 After serving his sentence, did James Bowles Warren keep out of trouble and make a success of his life in Tasmania?

-Anna’s husband, Charles Russell, suffered from dementia at the age of 45.
+Anna’s husband, Charles Russell, had a form of dementia at the age of 45.
 In 1868, Charles came back to Norfolk (seemingly not his choice), while Anna remained in Whitechapel.
 Why did Anna not follow her husband back to Norfolk?

-Staymaker Hannah Eliza Fenn (nee Warren) became a business woman.
-By 1891, Hannah was employing some 20 people in the centre of Norwich.
+Staymaker Hannah Eliza Fenn (née Warren) became a business woman.
+By 1891, Hannah employed some 20 people in the centre of Norwich.

 1802 Russell James Colman Plans.
 Great Ellingham.
 Norfolk Record Office.
 Catalogue Ref.
 C/Ca 1/84

 Great Ellingham Parish Registers.
 Norfolk Record Office.
 PD609.
 Also available at www.familysearch.org